10 Reasons Why Software Failure Occurs

 6) Inadequate workforce:

 Just as having too many people on a project is problematic, having too few people is also not advisable.
-The team will be inefficient and it will be extremely difficult to meet deadlines in the given time frame.
+The team will be inefficient, and it will be extremely difficult to meet deadlines in the given time frame.
 A blend of the correct number of IT specialists is required for the successful completion of a software project.
 The correct number of people working in a team will entirely depend on the nature of the project and the time frame.

 7) Lack of frequent project reviews:

 It is always a good idea to match your progress with the initial goals of the project.
-If you fail to do so, you will have to face some not very pleasant surprises and the risk of a software failure will also increase.
+If you fail to do so, you will have to face some not very pleasant surprises, and the risk of software failure will also increase.
 The way to go about it is that you should frequently look at the project progress and cross-check it with the initial roadmap.
 Failure in doing so will also increase the chances of chaos towards the end since there will be a lot of things left to do within a short time span.
 Checking up on the project on a timely basis will prevent this from happening.

 8) Incompetent IT experts:

-9) Mismanagement of team:
+9) Mismanagement of Team:

 The key element of a software project is the team working on it.
-Their expertise and motivation highly determine the success or failure of a software development project.
+Their expertise and motivation determine the success or failure of a software development project.
 If your team is demotivated because they are overburdened, unappreciated or hurdled with bottlenecks, then a software failure is more likely to occur.
 The motivation of your team can be kept intact by frequently communicating with them, making them feel heard, paying them well, and by giving them doable deadlines.

 10) Not Involving Clients in the Discovery Phase: